 Manager, Education & Outreach, AESC

 President and CEO, AESC

 Tom is the commercial director of Alderbrooke’s people analytics operations where as part of the leadership team he leads the expansion of CultureScope across EMEA, APAC and the US.
 He is responsible for the acquisition and account management of new clients.
 CultureScope was launched in 2016 and is now in 61 countries and 10 languages with a sector agnostic client base which includes some of the leading global brands.
 Prior to his current role Tom established the wealth management and FinTech practices at Alderbrooke.
 Before joining Alderbrooke, Tom was CEO of Price Daniel Partners, a boutique executive search practice which was acquired by Alderbrooke in 2013.

-Clare Mahon will provide an overview of the program and her thoughts on key issues facing executive search.
+Clare Mahon, AESC Managing Director for the Europe & Africa region, will provide an overview of the program and her thoughts on key issues facing the executive search profession today.

-Kelsey Goggin will provide an overview of AESC services for researchers and associates including: the Certified Researcher Associate program, BlueSteps, and the Certificate in Client Relationship Management.
+Kelsey Goggin, Manager of AESC Education & Outreach, will provide an overview of AESC services for researchers and associates including: the Certified Researcher Associate (CRA) program, BlueSteps, and the Certificate in Client Relationship Management.